 - Medical Certificate of Cause of Death: A piece of paper issued by a doctor after someone has died.
 It details the cause of death and is required to register the death.

 - Death Certificate: A statutory certificate issued by the Registrar, at the time that the person taking responsibility for the funeral arrangements registers the death.
 This is official notification that the death has occurred and is required for managing an estate.

 A Medical Certificate of Cause of Death cannot be issued, what can I do?

 A Medical Certificate may not be issued straight away if the death is sudden or the cause of death is unknown.
 Unexpected deaths will need to be reported to a coroner, who may decide that a post-mortem is required to determine the cause of death.
 Unfortunately, if this is the case, it may delay any funeral preparations.

-What additional forms are required?
+What additional forms are required for certifying a death?